 • Peanut butter

-• Beverages safe to store at room temperature
+• Beverages that are safe to store at room temperature

 • School and office supplies

-You may also want to avoid stocking snack foods in bulk if you think that you or other members of the household might overindulge.
+• Avoid stocking snack foods and treats in bulk if you think that you or other members of the household might overindulge.

 Tips for Buying in Bulk

-To get the most savings out of buying in bulk, you may want to keep some of the shopping strategies in mind.
+Buying in bulk can be an easy way to save money.
+To get the most out of it, you may want to keep some of these shopping strategies in mind.

 When buying in bulk, it’s wise to keep in mind that it’s not the price of the item, but rather the price per unit (or ounce) that matters.
 If the unit price isn’t listed, using the calculator on your phone (or bringing a separate one) when bulk shopping can help ensure you are getting a good deal.